 Instant Pot Baked Beans offer that authentic baked beans flavour and texture in no time at all.

-The instant pot, also known as an electric pressure cooker, is your friend if you love molasses baked beans.
+The instant pot (electric pressure cooker) is your friend if you love molasses baked beans.

 I love molasses baked beans but making them can be an all-day affair.
-With an Instant Pot, you don’t have to soak your dried beans overnight.
-And you’re hours ahead of the game compared to the traditional method of all-day baking.
+With an Instant Pot, you don’t have to soak your dried beans overnight so you’re hours ahead of the game compared to the traditional method of all-day baking.

 Instead, you do a two-step cooking process using the Instant Pot.
 First, cook your dried beans with water (in the Instant Pot).
 Then, drain the cooked beans, put them back in the pot with molasses and the rest of the seasoning, and cook.
 That’s it.

 Another benefit of Instant Pot Molasses Baked Beans is that, if you find your beans a little too soupy when the cooking is done, you can use your pot’s sauté function to reduce the liquid and thicken them up.

 Tip: Want to make this recipe refined-sugar-free?
 Replace the brown sugar with additional fancy molasses.